 The main aims of public health measures for meningococcal disease are:

-- To identify and provide clearance antibiotics to household-like close contacts of cases in order to reduce the risk of further cases resulting from transmission of a virulent strain of the organism
+- to identify and provide clearance antibiotics and vaccination where indicated to ”higher risk” contacts of cases in order to reduce the risk of further cases resulting from transmission of a virulent strain of the organism.

 4. Surveillance objectives